Lumi Nova: Instructions for use

 • Automated SMS alerts to guardian

-• 30-40 minute play time limit per session per day
+• Max 30- minute reward gameplay time limit per session per day

 • Automated push notification reminders